Personal Branding: 7 steps to create yours + definition

 To start, select a dozen people in or close to your industry.
 Above all, don’t see them as competitors!
 On the contrary, they are allies who will help you build your audience. 🙌

 Once you’ve selected these 10 people, start a conversation with them!
-For this, you can ask them a question about their expertise or ask for feedback for example!
-In general, everyone likes to give their opinion and share their experiences.
+For this, you can ask them a question about their expertise or ask for free feedback, for example!
+In general, everyone likes to give their opinion and their experiences.

-This will make them more likely to interact with your content on social networks, invite you to events or even quote you in their content! 😃
+This will make them more likely to interact with your content statement on social networks, invite you to events, or even quote you in their posts! 😃

 In short, you have everything to gain by considering them as allies rather than competitors, even if they offer the same service as you.